jobrunr/website/content/en/documentation/_index.md

 </figure>

 ### RecurringJob
-A `RecurringJob` is in essence a `Job` with a CRON schedule.
-A special component within JobRunr checks the recurring jobs and then enqueues them as fire-and-forget jobs.
+A `RecurringJob` is in essence a `Job` with a CRON schedule or a fixed interval.
+A special component within JobRunr checks the recurring jobs and then enqueues them as fire-and-forget jobs when the time has come to run the job in question.

 ### Storage Provider
 A `StorageProvider` is a place where JobRunr keeps all the information related to background job processing.
 All the details like types, method names, arguments, etc. are serialized to Json and placed into storage, no data is kept in a process’ memory.
 The `StorageProvider` is abstracted in JobRunr well enough to be implemented for RDBMS and NoSQL solutions.